core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The server MUST use the stored value of the 'kid context' parameter from the request (see {{ssec-verify-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

-* In step 3, if any of the following two conditions holds, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
-This prevents the server from reusing the AEAD nonce from the request together with the same encryption key.
+* In step 3, if any of the following two conditions holds, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the nonce to protect the response.
+This prevents the server from reusing the nonce from the request together with the same encryption key.

    - The response is not the first response that the server sends to the request.